Ved-Narayan/Ved-Narayan/README.md

 <h2 align="left">Hi 👋!
-My name is Ved Narayan Munipalli and I'm an aspiring individual, from Andhra Pradesh , India</h2>
+My name is Ved Narayan Munipalli and I'm an Aspiring Individual, from Andhra Pradesh , India</h2>

 ###